-Central Health's accreditation status has been escalated to the next level and Central Health has been Accredited with Commendation by Accreditation Canada.
-Central Health achieved a 95.9 per cent compliancy of eligible criteria for standards of excellence and originally received the designation Accredited (Report) in May 2013.
+In May 2013, Central Health's accreditation status was escalated to the next level and Central Health was Accredited with Commendation by Accreditation Canada.
+Central Health achieved a 95.9 per cent compliancy of eligible criteria for standards of excellence and originally received the designation Accredited (Report).
 This means that the majority of standards were met, with recommendations for improvement within a specified timeline.
 Central Health was able to fulfill those requirements within the required timeframe and the evidence submitted met Accreditation Canada's criteria for the next level of accreditation.
 In 2012 Accreditation Canada surveyed 1,066 health and social services organizations, 23 per cent of those were Accredited with Commendation.

-Below is the most recent copy (May 2013) of the Accreditation Canada Report for Central Health.
+Below is the May 2013 copy of the Accreditation Canada Report for Central Health.